-Figure 7.9 shows the minor and major axes of the synthesized beam widths ( $\theta{res}$ ) for each array configuration as a function of source declination for a 2-hour observation at 100 GHz.
-Figure 7.10 shows the geometrical mean of the major and minor axes of $\theta{res}$ at the same frequency.
-The beam width scales with $\lambda$ , but bear in mind that not all configurations can be used with the higher-frequency bands, e.g., C43-8 and more extended configurations are not available at Bands 8-10.
+To demonstrate the range of these effects across the declinations observable with ALMA, Figure 7.8 shows the minor and major axes of the synthesized beam widths (θ{res}) for each notional array configuration as a function of source declination for a 2-hour observation at 100 GHz, imaged with robust=0.5.
+Figure 7.9 shows the geometrical mean of the major and minor axes of θ{res} at the same frequency.
+The beam width scales with λ , but bear in mind that not all configurations can be used with the higher-frequency bands.
+Also, note that these values are given for the notional configurations.
+As discussed in Section 7.2, the C-X configurations generally result in \sim 4% larger beams than the notional C43-X configurations, with real operations falling between these two limiting cases.

-Note that in the OT, the angular resolution and sensitivity are now computed consistently, assuming Briggs weighting with robust = 0.5.
-If the imaging requirements of a project are particularly scientifically critical, then for purposes of proposal preparation it is advisable to carefully evaluate the expected performance using CASA simulations that employ the representative configurations, target declination, and expected (u, v) coverage of the proposed observations.
-In this case it is also advisable to include realistic noise and to CLEAN the images carefully in order to realistically assess the results that can be expected.
-For a given real dataset, and/or for planning special imaging observations, it may be desirable to vary the value of robust and other imaging parameters.
+If the imaging requirements of a project are particularly scientifically critical, then for purposes of proposal preparation it is advisable to carefully evaluate the expected performance using CASA simulations that employ the notional configurations, target declination, and expected uv-coverage of the proposed observations.
+In this case it is also advisable to include realistic noise and to CLEAN 5 the images carefully in order to realistically assess the results that can be expected.
+Special care should be given to assessing the range of acceptable θ{res} , taking into account the range of possible achieved θ{res} for a given request, including the applicable QA2 beam criteria and the in-practice deviations discussed in Section 7.2 (typically a \sim 4% enlargement due to the presence of additional antennas, although C-8 and C-9 are special cases).

-&lt;sup>4Most interferometric imaging in CASA is now done using TCLEAN, which is an improved implementation of the CLEAN algorithm.
+5Most interferometric imaging in CASA is now done using TCLEAN, which is an improved implementation of the CLEAN algorithm.
 The CLEAN task in CASA has been deprecated; in a near-future release, CLEAN and TCLEAN will be renamed and eventually the "old" CLEAN will be removed from the code.

-Figure 7.7: Beam shape for configuration C43-1 with a 2-hour observation of a transiting source at a declination of either $-70^{\circ}$ (left) or $-30^{\circ}$ (right).
+Figure 7.6: Beam shape for notional configuration C43-1 with a 2-hour observation of a transiting source at a declination of either -70° (left) or -30° (right).

-Figure 7.8: (u, v) plane coverage for configuration C43-1 with a 1-hour observation of a transiting source at a declination of either $-70^{\circ}$ (left) or $-23^{\circ}$ (right).
-For the source with a declination of $-70^{\circ}$ , 25.7% of visibilities are expected to be flagged due to shadowing.
+Figure 7.7: uv plane coverage for notional configuration C43-1 with a 1-hour observation of a transiting source at a declination of either -70° (left) or -23° (right).
+For the source with a declination of -70° , 25.7% of visibilities are expected to be flagged due to shadowing.

-Figure 7.9: Cycle 7 angular resolutions as a function of source declination.
-Each stripe shows, for a particular configuration, the range of the major and minor axes of the synthesized beams expected from a 2-hour observation at 100 GHz and at transit.
-12-m Array configurations are arranged with C43-1 at the top and C43-10 at the bottom.
+Figure 7.8: Angular resolutions as a function of source declination.
+Each stripe shows, for a particular notional configuration, the range of the major and minor axes of the synthesized beams expected from a 2-hour observation at 100 GHz and at transit, imaged with robust = 0.5.
+The notional 12-m Array configurations are arranged with C43-1 at the top and C43-10 at the bottom.

-Figure 7.10: Geometrical mean of the major and minor axes of the synthesized beams as a function of source declination.
-These correspond to a 2-hour observation at 100 GHz and at transit.
-12-m Array configurations are arranged with C43-1 at the top and C43-10 at the bottom.
+Figure 7.9: Geometrical mean of the major and minor axes of the synthesized beams as a function of source declination.
+These correspond to a 2-hour observation at 100 GHz and at transit, imaged with robust = 0.5.
+The notional 12-m Array configurations are arranged with C43-1 at the top and C43-10 at the bottom.
 The 7-m Array is also shown.